WarwickCIM/backfillz-py/meeting-notes.md

 - switch to Cartesian coordinates to render traces, donut
   - solves z-order problem
   - allows correct positioning of histograms (but have to enforce square figure)

-## Still to dos

-- Render chain colours as a step plot on top of histogram (cf. plot_histogram_lines in R version?)
-- Radial axis on inside of donut

 ## Questions (mainly in relation to R version)